 There may be things you posted years ago that you forgot about.
 You don’t want to be caught in a bind where someone digs through your entire social media history and finds something from years ago.

-Take responsibility for your actions and explain to the coach how much you have grown from being immature in the past and it will never happen again.
-But like I said, take the time now to delete anything that shouldn’t be there so that situation never happens.
+Take responsibility for your actions and explain to the coach how much you have grown from being immature in the past, and it will never happen again.
+But like we said, take the time now to delete anything that shouldn’t be there so that situation never occurs.